webmproject/vp9-dash/VPCodecISOMediaFileFormatBinding.md

 <p style="text-align: center;">Figure 2: 4:2:0 chroma subsampling collocated with (0,0) luma</p>

-**transferCharacteristics** is an integer that is defined by the
-"Transfer characteristics" section of ISO/IEC 23001-8:2016.

 **videoFullRangeFlag** indicates the black level and range of the luma and
 chroma signals.
 0 = legal range (e.g. 16-235 for 8 bit sample depth) 1 = full
  range (e.g. 0-255 for 8 bit sample depth).

-**colorPrimaries** is an integer that is defined by the
+**colourPrimaries** is an integer that is defined by the
 "Colour primaries" section of ISO/IEC 23001-8:2016.

+**transferCharacteristics** is an integer that is defined by the
+"Transfer characteristics" section of ISO/IEC 23001-8:2016.

+**matrixCoefficients** is an integer that is defined by the "Matrix coefficients"
+section of ISO/IEC 23001-8:2016.

 **codecIntializationDataSize** For VP8 and VP9 this field must be 0.